 A newspaper article on August 6, 1993:

 Adventure Village will not open to the public until Thursday, following the Twilight Parade.
 Rides will be discounted to $1 apiece from 6 to 10 p.m. parade night, said Dwight Walton, promotions coordinator for Blomsness-Thebault.
 During the fair, rides will cost from $1.50 to $2.50 (three, four or five 50-cent tickets) in both Adventure Village and Happy Hollow, which will also be run by Blomsness-Thebault.
 The same tickets and one-price specials can be used in both areas this year for the first time.
-Those prices are "I think a hair less" than rides in the past, which used 75-cent tickets, Hall said.
+Hall said.
 There will also be a variety of discount packages available.
 Monday through Thursday, August 16th-19th, $10 will buy unlimited rides in both areas from noon to 4 p.m.
-The final Sunday, August 22nd, fairgoers can pay $12 for unlimited rides from 10 a.m. to 9 p.m.
+On the final Sunday, August 22nd, fairgoers can pay $12 for unlimited rides from 10 a.m. to 9 p.m.
 Coupons in a fair guide that will be available on the fairgrounds will offer additional discounts.
 Prices are not set for after the fair in Adventure Village, said Walton, but a pay-one-price unlimited ride package is being considered.

 A newspaper article from May 13, 1994: